 Electric car sales continue to break records each month.
-If you choose to purchase an electric car, you’ll likely receive some rebates and incentives (some from the recently passed Inflation Reduction Act) and you’ll help the environment, while not needing to worry about fluctuating gas prices.
-However, electric cars, also known as electric vehicles or EVs, have received some criticism over the years because their carbon footprint isn’t zero.
-In this article, we’ll explain the environmental impact of EVs compared to traditional gas-powered vehicles.
+Electric cars now make up 4.5 percent of all vehicles sold in the U.S. with California making up the largest amount.
+If you choose to purchase an electric car, you’ll likely receive some tax credits, rebates, and incentives (some from the Inflation Reduction Act), and you’ll help the environment while not needing to worry about fluctuating gas prices.
+However, electric cars, also known as electric vehicles or EVs, have received criticism over the years because their carbon footprint isn’t zero.
+In this article, we’ll explain the environmental impact of electric cars, including both all-electric vehicles (AEVs) and plug-in hybrid electric vehicles (PHEVs) compared to traditional gas-powered vehicles.

 - Environmental impact is measured in grams or kilograms of carbon dioxide (CO2) equivalent.

-- Electric cars are better for the environment 95 percent of the time, but the exact impact depends on a few factors, including where they are manufactured and the size of their battery.
+- Electric cars are better for the environment most of the time, but the exact impact depends on a few factors, including where they are manufactured and the size of their battery pack.

 - The main environmental impact of a gas-powered vehicle is after it’s manufactured – key factors to determine its impact include your vehicle’s fuel efficiency and how far you drive.